Introduction to SQL Operators

 5. Lesser than (<)

-This operator in SQL is used to check whether a left operand is lesser than the right operand.
-If it is true it results in the result.
+This Operator in SQL checks whether a left operand is lesser than the right operand.
+If it is true, it results in the result.

 SELECT FName, salary FROM finance where salary < 5000;